Regime shift: Evidence

 Empirical evidence has increasingly completed model based work on regime shifts.
 Early work on regime shifts in ecology was developed in models for predation, grazing, fisheries and inset outbreak dynamics.
 Since the 1980s, further development of models has been complemented by empirical evidence for regime shifts from ecosystems including kelp forest, coral reefs, drylands and lakes.

 Scholars have collected evidence for regime shifts across a wide variety of ecosystems and across a range of scales.
-For example, at the local scale, one of the best documented examples is bush encroachment, which is thought to follow a smooth change dynamic.
-Bush encroachment refers to small changes in herbivory rates that can shift drylands from grassy dominated regimes towards woody dominated savannas.
+For example, at the local scale, one of the best documented examples is woody plant encroachment, which is thought to follow a smooth change dynamic.
+Woody encroachment refers to small changes in herbivory rates that can shift drylands from grassy dominated regimes towards woody dominated savannas.
 Encroachment has been documented to impact ecosystem services related with cattle ranching in wet savannas in Africa and South America.
 At the regional scale, rainforest areas in the Amazon and East Asia are thought to be at risk of shifting towards savanna regimes given the weakening of the moisture recycling feedback driven by deforestation.
 The shift from forest to savanna potentially affects the provision of food, fresh water, climate regulation and support for biodiversity.
 On the global realm, the faster retreating of the arctic ice sheet in summer time is reinforcing climate warming through the albedo feedback, potentially affecting sea water levels and climate regulation worldwide.

 Aquatic systems have been heavily studied in the search for regime shifts.
 Lakes work like microcosms (almost closed systems) that to some extent allow experimentation and data gathering.
 Eutrophication is a well-documented abrupt change from clear water to murky water regimes, which leads to toxic algae blooms and reduction of fish productivity in lakes and coastal ecosystems.
 Eutrophication is driven by nutrient inputs, particularly those coming from fertilizers used in agriculture.
 It is an example of discontinuous change with hysteresis.
 Once the lake has shifted to a murky water regime, a new feedback of phosphorus recycling maintains the system in the eutrophic state even if nutrient inputs are significantly reduced.

 Another example widely studied in aquatic and marine systems is trophic level decline in food webs.
 It usually implies the shift from ecosystems dominated by high numbers of predatory fish to a regime dominated by lower trophic groups like pelagic planktivores (i.e. jellyfish).
 Affected food webs often have impacts on fisheries productivity, a major risk of eutrophication, hypoxia, invasion of non-native species and impacts on recreational values.
 Hypoxia, or the development of so-called death zones, is another regime shift in aquatic and marine-coastal environments.
 Hypoxia, similarly to eutrophication, is driven by nutrient inputs of anthropogenic origin but also from natural origin in the form of upwellings.
 In high nutrient concentrations the levels of dissolved oxygen decrease, making life impossible for the majority of aquatic organisms.
 Impacts on ecosystem services include collapse of fisheries and the production of toxic gases for humans.